Holland High Tech Holland High Tech

 Voices shaping the Dutch innovation ecosystem are interviewed in live-recorded podcasts bij IO+, capturing current developments and forward-looking perspectives.

-• Guests: selected high-level speakers (based on current developments)
+• Two other selected high-level speakers (based on current developments)

 Fokker-terminal